vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 author: vruusmann
 ---

-The [JPMML-SparkML](https://github.com/jpmml/jpmml-sparkml) libray converts Apache Spark ML pipelines to PMML data format.
+The [JPMML-SparkML](https://github.com/jpmml/jpmml-sparkml) libray converts Apache Spark ML pipelines to the PMML representation.

 The project has been around for more than two years by now.
 The first iteration defined public API entry point in the form of a `org.jpmml.sparkml.ConverterUtil` utility class.
 Subsequent iterations have been mostly about adding support for more transformer and model types, and expanding Apache Spark version coverage.